datagrok/dialogue/protocol.md

 ## Content-addressable mail storage

-If the server makes messages accessable by their hash value, it becomes trivial to distribute that data, and to serve it.
+If the server makes messages accessible by their hash value, it becomes trivial to distribute that data, and to serve it.

 ## Replies reference the original message